nim-works/nimskull/doc/mir.rst

 Finally Sections
 ----------------

-A `Finally` section is used as an intermediate target in a jump chain.
-Where the `Continue` statement marking the end of the section jumps to depends on the *target list* the entered `Finally` is part of.
-For example, with `Goto [L1, L2]`, the `Continue` of the `Finally` section identified by L1 would jump to L2.

-The `Continue` must also be present if it is never actually reached.
-In this case, the `Finally` section may only appear as the final target in a target list.
+A `Finally` section is similar to an `Except` section, but with a few important differences:
+* neither exceptional nor non-exceptional control-flow must "break" out of the `Finally` section
+* it cannot be predicated with an exception type

+Unlike a |NimSkull| `finally`, an MIR `Finally` section is not meant for intercepting non-exceptional control-flow -- it must only be used as the target for exceptional control-flow.

+At the end of `Finally` section must be a `Continue` statement, which specifies where raising the exception continues.

 Storage
 =======